-"Citizens choose Europe" - marches with EU flags on Georgia's Independence Day.
+"Citizens choose Europe" - marching with EU flags on Georgia's Independence Day.
 Photo report

-Independence Day in Georgia was traditionally marked with celebrations in the center of Tbilisi and in 15 other cities of the country.
+Independence Day in Georgia is traditionally marked with celebrations in the center of Tbilisi and in fifteen other cities of the country.

 The main events:

-- In his speech dedicated to the the holiday, Prime Minister Irakli Garibashvili said that the government and the people were very much looking forward to having the status of a candidate for joining the European Union granted to Georgia.
+- In a speech dedicated to the the holiday, Prime Minister Irakli Garibashvili said that the government and the people were very much looking forward to having the status of a candidate for joining the European Union.

-- Garibashvili spoke of “brotherly Ukraine” and called Russia an aggressor – many experts believe that he uttered such words for the first time.
+- Garibashvili spoke of “brotherly Ukraine” and called Russia an aggressor – many experts believe for the first time.

 - President Salome Zurabishvili was again very critical of the government.

 - This time, those who stand for the future of Georgia in the European community have become more active.
-A large march took place, and a flash mob was also organized throughout the country: people hung the flags of Georgia, Ukraine and the European Union on their houses and cars, many put on clothes with the relevant symbols.
+A large march took place, and a flash mob was also organized throughout the country: people hung the flags of Georgia, Ukraine and the European Union on their houses and cars, many wearing clothes with the EU symbol.

 Hundreds of Tbilisi residents participated on May 26, 2023 in a procession along the central Rustaveli Avenue with the flags of the European Union and Georgia under the motto “Georgia chooses Europe”.

-Representatives of the authorities explained their decision by the fact that every year on this day the capital celebrated under a very specific slogan.
+Representatives of the authorities explained their decision by saying that on this day the capital celebrates under a very specific slogan.
 This year’s slogan was “With love for freedom”.

 - Transparency International: Georgian PM manipulating facts to justify air connection with Russia